 If the potential incident/breach involves information technology resources, such as a cyberattack or a misdirected email, then the incident should be reported immediately to: email@example.com .

 As well, University policy requires that the Information & Privacy Office and the Chief Information Security Officer be notified within 24 hours of detecting a possible information security incident or privacy breach.
 To do so, University employees must fill out this form and send it to the contact information provided on the form.

 Finally, if the potential breach involves theft of University property, please also contact University of Alberta Protective Services at 780-492-5050.

-Loss or Breach of Information Reporting Form
+Information Security Incident or Privacy Breach Reporting Form